Health Management and Policy Department

 Students concentrate in either management or health policy, and are prepared to plan, implement, evaluate and operate effective, community-responsive programs, and organizations that can bring about positive change.
 Recognizing that almost all policy impacts health, faculty train students to develop skills in management, organization, finance, advocacy, political action, research, and public policy analysis.

 - Coursework and practicum experiences prepare students to understand unique urban health policy challenges and develop community responsive programs at the local and national level.

-- Our faculty conduct groundbreaking research in a wide range of areas, including those of our major centers and programs: Center for Nonviolence and Social Justice, Center for Population Health and Community Impact, Center for Public Health Practice, and the Center for Hunger-Free Communities.
+- Our faculty conduct groundbreaking research in a wide range of areas, including those of our major research centers and programs: the Center for Nonviolence and Social Justice, Center for Population Health and Community Impact, Center for Public Health Practice, and Center for Hunger-Free Communities.

 - Our graduates enjoy careers that allow them to inform policy and make a difference through important initiatives, whether they choose to work in government, the corporate world, academia, or community-based organizations.